 This study was conducted in primary care general practices that were part of primary care networks in England, Wales, Spain and the Netherlands between November 2012 and February 2014.
 These primary care research networks were selected on the basis of having well-established primary care research capability and reflected the countries in which the investigators were based.
 Each primary care network aimed to recruit approximately 10 general practices based on their interest and capacity to deliver the study protocol.
 Each country network was set a target to recruit 200 eligible women.
 The primary care clinicians in the practices were asked to sequentially recruit adult women presenting with symptoms of uncomplicated UTI, record patient demographics, their usual care diagnostic procedures and treatment, and collect and send a urine sample for laboratory culture.

 Eligible participants were women aged 16 years or older, able to provide written informed consent, presenting to primary care with at least one of three key urinary tract symptoms (dysuria, urgency including nocturia, and frequency) and where the clinician suspected uncomplicated UTI (no known urological abnormalities, non-pregnant women).
 (15) Exclusions were: terminal illness, receiving treatment for life-threatening cancer, severe systemic symptoms, on long-term antibiotic treatment or have received antibiotics for urinary tract infection within the past four weeks, bladder surgery (including cystoscopy) within the past four weeks, significant immune compromise (e.g. long-term corticosteroid or chemotherapy, insulin dependent diabetes), functional or anatomical abnormalities of the genitourinary tract, history of pyelonephritis, and, pregnancy.
+Fever was not an exclusion.

 Clinical Examination